Kalunodragon/dnd-equipment-tracker-project/README.md

 ### Setup:

 First you will need to fork and clone the backend for this project.
 Once again found [Here](https://github.com/Kalunodragon/dnd-equipment-backend).
-After this is cloned you can start this server by moving down into its directory that was just created and running `npm run server`
+After this is cloned you can start this server by moving down into its directory that was just created and running `npm run server`.
+This should get the backend of the server fully up and running.
+You should see a notification in the terminal saying that your server is running on port 3001 if this has been set up correctly.